 Clubs and Societies

 Oxford has hundreds of clubs and societies that cover almost any activity you can think of.
 There are several orchestras of varying standards and many choirs (some you have to audition for and some you do not).
 If you enjoy acting, why not audition for a role in a play?
 Juggling, dancing, hiking, caving, movies, politics, debating…you name it, there is a club somewhere in Oxford where you can meet other students with similar interests.
-There are also numerous Christian societies and activities going on during Full Term, and you will find that you are always welcome to participate while you are here.
+There are also numerous Christian societies and activities going on throughout the city, and you will find that you are always welcome to participate while you are here.
 The Oxford CS Lewis Society is also popular!

 Weather